zcai2672/apigee-edgemicro-docker/README.md

     kubectl create -f mgw-pod-second.yaml
     ```

-    Check if the pod has been created
+    Check if the pods has been created
     ```
     kubectl get pods
     ```